 1. How horrible is it that we have to ration out only certain amounts of foods per family when every individual has an individual caloric need

 – I’ve rationed out food for myself before.
 But my rationing wasn’t like theirs.
 They had no choice whereas I abused mine.
 My caloric needs versus my caloric wants are completely different amounts.

 2. How are they are eating foods with unknown caloric content?

-– My calorie-ridden, nutrition-chart-copied brain was going off its rocker the whole time I helped people put food choices into their carts.
-I wanted to pick out their groceries for them because I knew what was going to be healthiest and most nutritious.
+– My calorie-ridden, the nutrition-chart-copied brain was going off its rocker the whole time I helped people put food choices into their carts.
+I wanted to pick out their groceries for them because I knew what was going to be the healthiest and most nutritious.
 Then I went back to my nutritionist at The Emily Program and I remembered: All food is fuel.
 It doesn’t matter whether it is a chocolate chip cookie or a cup of grapes.
 All food is fuel.

 3. How horrible is it that I think people not knowing caloric content is horrible?